bstutenroth/cis422-project1-troy-brenna-rich/README.md

     the user to view.

 Installation:

+    This project has been optomized for usage with docker.
-    Before running the code, make sure to have Docker Desktop installed, the rest of the needed installations will happen when you run our project
+    Before running the code, make sure to have Docker Desktop installed, the rest of the needed installations will happen when you run our project.

+    If you are not using docker you will have to have the following installed:
+    Python 3
+    pymongo
+    geopy
+    numpy
+    gpxpy
+    flask_bcrypt
+    openrouteservice

 How to Use: